pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 ctx.arc(250, 100, 50, 0, 2 * Math.PI);
 ```

 I'm actually going to set the center of the circle to 250 by 100.
-So the center will be 250 pixels from the left of the screen (it'll be centered), and 100 pixels from the top of the screen.
+Remember that we'd set the canvas's width and height to 500 pixels, so the center will be 250 pixels from the left of the screen (it'll be centered), and 100 pixels from the top of the screen.
 I'll leave the radius at 50 pixels, the starting angle at 0, and ending angle at 2 times PI, because I want a full circle.

 Now, I know that when we drew the line we needed to call the `stroke` function to actually draw those pixels, so I'm going to add that as well: